JohnLCaron/rlauxe/README.md

 See [ALPHA testing statistic](docs/AlphaMart.md) for more details and plots.

-## Stratified audits using OneAudit
+## Stratified Audits using OneAudit

 OneAudit is a comparison audit that uses AlphaMart instead of BettingMart.